 Tina strives to help people engage in a holistic practice that moves the body, aligns the breath and taps into the mental and emotional realm of the individual.
-People who work with Tina begin to understand the benefit of certain poses, the power of a breathing exercise and the body’s response to emotional triggers and responses.
-By using this holistic approach, individuals learn more about the body’s response to emotional pulls and stressors and create strategies that can be used in everyday life.
+People who work with Tina begin to understand the benefit of certain poses, the power of a breathing exercise and the body’s response to emotional pulls and life demands.
+By using this holistic approach Tina will work with individuals to create strategies that can be sustainable and used in everyday life.

-Tina weaves eastern yoga philosophy into her psychotherapy practice to creates a well-rounded, holistic approach that encourages self-exploration.
+Tina weaves eastern yoga philosophy into her psychotherapy practice to create a well-rounded, holistic approach that encourages self-exploration.

 When our bodies are tight, sore or closed off it impacts our emotions.
-Yoga helps decrease the physical pressures and ailments that can increase stress and anxiety.
-By allowing movement within our body we create space for physical and emotional changes; this is especially true when we are struggling mentally or emotionally.
-Through key yoga poses, sequences, and mantras, anxiety, depression and other mental health challenges, can be shifted and mastered.
+Body and breath work help decrease the physical pressures and ailments that can increase stress and anxiety.
+By allowing movement within our body we create space for physical, spiritual and emotional changes; this is especially true when we are struggling mentally or emotionally.
+Through key yoga poses, sequences, breath work, and mantras, anxiety, depression and other mental health challenges, can be shifted and mastered.